La lluvia limpia.

 #semiotics #semiology #sémiotique #sémiologie #семиотика #семиология #linguistics #linguistique #humanities #scienceshumaines #лингвистика #photography #photographie #фотография #баня #banya #russia #russie #россия

 Back to Nude (Mar.
 26).
 An interview with the author of this blog and the love of the banya.
+'8.
+Have the baths changed your own attitude towards your body and nakedness - and how?

 The bathhouse [banya] taught me to appreciate the body, be more restrained and respect it, not hiding it.